-The Senate now consists of thirty-four members, two being elected from each of the seventeen senatorial districts.
-The House of Delegates consists of one hundred members, there being at least one delegate from each of the thirty-six delegate districts.
-Kanawha county, largest in population in the state, has a representation of thirteen delegates, and comprises the seventeenth delegate district.
+The Senate consists of thirty-four members, two being elected from each of the seventeen senatorial districts.
+The Senators are elected to staggered 4-year terms.
+The House of Delegates consists of one hundred members, representing one hundred single-delegate districts.
+Delegates serve 2-year terms.